page_title_detailed

 • During an incisional biopsy, a surgeon removes part of the abnormal area to make a diagnosis.

 • In an excisional biopsy, a surgeon tries to remove the entire abnormal area.
-An excisional biopsy if often used when the doctor suspects there may not be cancer.
-When cancer is found, it is likely you will need another procedure.
-In cases where the area is benign, often no more surgery is needed.
+An excisional biopsy is often used when the doctor suspects there may not be cancer.
+If the area is benign, or not cancerous, often no more surgery is needed.
+If cancer is found, it is likely you will need another procedure.

 Surgical biopsies are done in an operating room.
 Most people are put to sleep for the procedure.
 Sometimes this involves “twilight” anesthesia and sometimes general anesthesia.
 There are small differences in both, so speak with your surgeon about your options.